 - Submitting to random testing as directed by the probation officer, or the professional staff at the treatment center where you receive treatment to determine the presence of drugs or alcohol

-- Not allowed to carry, posses or own a firearm, or weapon without the proper authorization of the probation officer
+- Not allowed to carry, possess, or own a firearm, or weapon without the proper authorization of the probation officer

-- Submitting to the drawing of blood, or other biological specimens and reimburse the appropriate agency for the costs
+- Submitting the drawing of blood, or other biological specimens and reimbursing the appropriate agency for the costs

 What is Community Control?